blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

   dimensions      [0 0 0 0 0 0 0];

-The fields are initialized with constant values.
+The solute fields are initialized with constant values.
 Use 0.6 for silicon and 0.48 for magnesium.

 .. code-block:: C